fonsp/ObservablePlotExperiment.jl/README.md

 > This is an experiment from January 2025 to wrap the amazing Observable library in Julia through HypertextLiteral.jl.
 I think the result is really good, the combination works very well!
 Give it a try, and feel free to contribute and continue the project if you like it!

-# How to use
-The aim of the library is to have API that is super close to the original [Observable Plot](https://observablehq.com/plot/) library. **Check out [their documentation](https://observablehq.com/plot/features/marks).** Not everything from the original library is implemented yet, so feel free to dig in and add more features if you need them!

-### Translating API
-The API is very similar to the original Observable Plot library, but there are some differences.
-You essentially need to **translate** the original API to ObservablePlotExperiment.jl syntax.

-# Some examples
-A few examples

-> ## Want to see these examples in action?
-> Check the notebook `example.jl` in this repo!!

 <table>
   <tr>
     <td><img src="screenshots/lineY.png" alt="lineY"></td>